raineorshine/y-websocket-auth/README.md

 **y-website-auth is a fork of [y-websocket](https://github.com/yjs/y-websocket) with access token authentication**

+- Authenticates every websocket message using a given access token.
+- Closes the websocket connection when unauthorized.
+- Does not perform any particular authentication method (usernmae/password, JWT, etc)... that's up to you.
 - Implementation is based on https://github.com/yjs/y-websocket/issues/7#issuecomment-623114183 (thanks to [@WinstonFassett](https://github.com/WinstonFassett))

 ## Install